Keep Running (TV program): Cast members

 In season 2, Bao Bei'er replaced Wang Baoqiang but left at the end of the season as he was cast in Stephen Chow's Journey to the West II.

 Singer Lu Han then replaced Bao Bei'er from season 3 to season 6.

 Dilraba Dilmurat replaced Angelababy in season 5 due to Angelababy's pregnancy.
 Due to scheduling conflicts, Dilraba left in season 6.

-For season 7, Deng Chao, Chen He and Lu Han left due to scheduling conflicts, while Wong Cho-Lam left to focus on his family.
-Lucas from South Korean boy group NCT and its Chinese unit WayV, Song Yuqi from South Korean girl group (G)I-dle and actors Zhu Yawen and Wang Yanlin replaced them in the new season.
+For season 7, Deng Chao, Chen He, and Lu Han left due to scheduling conflicts, while Wong Cho-Lam left to focus on his family.
+Lucas from South Korean boy group NCT and its Chinese unit WayV, Song Yuqi from South Korean girl group (G)I-dle, and actors Zhu Yawen and Wang Yanlin replaced them in the new season.

 For season 8, Zhu Yawen and Wang Yanlin left due to scheduling conflicts.
 Singer Cai Xukun, actor/comedian Guo Qilin, and actor Sha Yi joined as new members and replaced them.
 Lucas and Song Yuqi, who are both based in South Korea, were absent for the whole season due to COVID-19 pandemic and travel restrictions.

-For the Yellow River special season, Lucas and Yuqi were again absent.
+For the first Yellow River special season, Lucas and Yuqi were again absent.
 Cai Xukun only participated in episodes 1-2 due to scheduling conflicts, while Guo Qilin only participated in episodes 3-4 due to scheduling conflicts.
 Zheng Kai was absent from episodes 1-2 due to the birth of his daughter.

 For Season 9, Guo Qilin left the cast due to scheduling conflicts while Lucas and Yuqi rejoined the cast.
 Yuqi was absent from the first few episodes due to quarantine restrictions.